 Each participant is entitled to exercise voting rights attributable to the Halliburton Company Common Stock allocated to his or her account and is notified by the Trustee prior to the time that such rights are to be exercised.
-The Trustee is not permitted to vote any allocated shares for which instructions have not been given by a participant.
-The Trustee is required, however, to vote any unallocated shares on behalf of the collective best interest of the Plan participants and beneficiaries.
+The Trustee is not permitted to vote any allocated shares for which instructions have been given by a participant.
+The Trustee is required, however, to vote at their discretion all shares which have not been voted by Plan participants and beneficiaries.